oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 **Proposal notes:**

+* For showing translation cards in order, we can likely make use of the `computeBfsTraversalOfStates()` function in core/templates/services/compute-graph.service.ts to obtain a lesson's state names in order.
+We can then sort translation cards by lesson state.
+Within a state, it’s probably fine to leave translations unsorted, as there’s not necessarily an ordering of content within a state.
 * To support lesson pinning, we have to make sure the pinned lessons are returned at the top of the list of lessons with translation suggestions in the fetch query [here](https://github.com/oppia/oppia/blob/develop/core/controllers/contributor_dashboard.py#L336) (`_get_reviewable_exploration_opportunity_summaries()`).
 * We will likely want to introduce a new storage model to track pinned lessons by language and user.
+For example:
+  - PinnedReviewableLessonModel
+    - user_id: str.
+User ID.
+    - exp_id: str.
+Exploration ID.
+    - language_code: str.
+Language code.
+* To support translation review undo, we will likely want to enqueue suggestion creation in a task scheduled for 30 seconds in the future.
+If the decides to undo the translation, we can then delete the task.
+See core/domain/taskqueue_services.py, core/platform/taskqueue/cloud_taskqueue_services.py, and [CloudTasksClient](https://cloud.google.com/python/docs/reference/cloudtasks/latest/google.cloud.tasks_v2.services.cloud_tasks.CloudTasksClient).
 **Useful resources:**

 ## Data validation team